8 Steps Of Growing Blackcurrants In Containers

-Despite the lack of scientific evidence supporting blackcurrant seed oil's efficacy for skin disorders, the National Psoriasis Foundation recommends it to help relieve psoriasis symptoms.
+Despite lacking scientific evidence supporting blackcurrant seed oil's efficacy for skin disorders, the National Psoriasis Foundation recommends it to help relieve psoriasis symptoms.

-Blackcurrant seed oil, when taken orally, can assist to decrease the growth and development of psoriasis patches.
-It can also be used to treat dry, itchy, or stinging skin.
+Blackcurrant seed oil, when taken orally, can assist in decreasing the growth and development of psoriasis patches.
+It can also treat dry, itchy, or stinging skin.

 8 Blackcurrant Varieties

 First and foremost, you'll need to decide which variety you wish to grow blackcurrants in containers.

 Here, I’m sharing all varieties.
 I hope you can select the best types for your garden.

 ‘Ben Connan' black currants are the most productive of all the types, producing up to 7 pounds of berries from a single plant.
 Because the plants are compact, they function well in containers.

 The berries are larger than average, and the plant has a high level of mildew resistance.

 Crusader black currants are a rust-resistant type that yields medium-sized fruit regularly.
 The berries have thicker skin and a higher acid content than other berries.

 This means they can be stored and degraded slowly.
 Whitewood blister rust is not a problem for Crusader Blackcurrants.